TheKrafter/GroupPy/README.md

 A Python Library for interacting with the GroupMe Rest API, intended for clients (not bots).

-#### ⚠️ Warning!: This project is nowhere near complete!
-It doesnt even work yet :(
+#### ⚠️ Warning!: This project is still in beta

 ### Purpose
 This project is intended for use with making GroupMe clients, and intends to make it easier to do so.
-It fetches data via the REST api, and organizes it into pythonic formats.
+It fetches data via the REST api, and can listen for new messages via a websocket.

 ### Roadmap
 See the ["GroupMe 1.0" Project](https://github.com/users/TheKrafter/projects/1)